 While you're at it, check the weather forecast.
 A bad one can impact your students' ability to get to class, and might require you to allow extra travel time as well.

 Tip Number Four – Do your class prep the night before, not the morning of the class.

 This includes reviewing your lesson plan and PowerPoint presentation, making sure you have enough copies of handout materials and tests, and double-checking everything.
 Do another "proof read" of your slides.
 It is incredibly easy to commit a spelling or grammar error, and miss it when you do your own proofing.
 I have found errors in presentations that I have previously used several times.
 Always check again.

 This is also where you check your equipment and your supplies.
 Pay particular attention to your safety gear, depending on what type of class you're teaching.
 Protective eyewear, hearing protectors, floor mats, and other safety gear are absolutely essential.
 Make sure you have enough, and that it's in good repair.
 (Note: This is where you firearms and TASER trainers need to remember to bring a few pairs of glasses that will fit over regular glasses, for those officers that can't see if they swap their glasses for your protective pair.)

 Don't forget the mundane stuff.
-Anyone can remember extra ammo and targets when preparing for a range day.
+Anyone can remember extra ammo and targets when preparing for a range event.
 But what about cleaning gear, and a couple of spare weapons, in case one breaks down during training?
 How about a fresh battery for the PA system, or for the flashlights the instructors will need on the range?
 What about an extra extension cord, and maybe some fresh batteries for your laser pointer?
 The list seems endless.